 The second course in a sequence of differential and integral calculus.
 Topics include antiderivatives, techniques of integration, definite integrals, improper integrals, application of integration, sequences, and series.
+Prerequisite: MATH 202 with a grade of "C" or higher

 230 Euclidean Geometry